floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer_artefacts.md

 * ``kirk.pem``— the admin certificate, allows full access to the cluster and can be used with sgadmin and the REST management API
 * ``kirk-key.pem``— the private key for the admin certificate

-These certificates are used for TLS encryption on the REST- and the transport layer of Elasticsearch, and for granting admin access to the Search Guard configuration index.
+These certificates are used for TLS encryption on the REST- and the transport layer of OpenSearch/Elasticsearch, and for granting admin access to the Search Guard configuration index.
 For a detailed description on the types of certificates Search Guard uses, please see [Moving TLS to production](../_docs_tls/tls_certificates_production.md).

 ## Generated configuration

-The demo installer automatically appends mandatory and useful configuration settings for Search Guard to `elasticsearch.yml`.
+The demo installer automatically appends mandatory and useful configuration settings for Search Guard to `openearch.yml`/`elasticsearch.yml`.
 These additions are enclosed by the following lines:

 ```yaml
 ######## Start Search Guard Demo Configuration ########